Registration opens August 1, 2025.

 Car Parking

 All honor choir attendees arriving by bus should plan on being dropped off along Prillaman Way on the Bailey Center/Zuckerman Museum side - between Lot E and the 4-way stop at Owl Drive - across from the Visitor Lot.
-Be aware that the Cobb bus system also uses this drop-off.
-Per KSU parking, buses may not drop off along Owl Drive.
 If needed, loop around: take Owl Drive south, turn right on Bartow Ave, turn right on Campus Loop Rd, through the roundabout onto Prillaman Way again.
 See attached map.